Barking, London: Demography

+The population of Barking in the 1841 census was 3,751.

 In recent years, as a result of increased levels of immigration, Barking's population has become more multicultural and ethnically diverse, with growing South Asian and African communities forming a significant proportion of the local population.
 Between the 2001 and 2011 censuses, the White British population in the local borough fell by 38.75 per cent.
 Local businesses and places of worship reflect Barking's diversity, with churches of various Christian denominations, mosques and gurdwaras serving as major community hubs.

 In the 2011 census, the largest ethnic group in Abbey ward (which covers Barking town centre) was Pakistani at 17%, followed by 16% White British, 15% Black African, 13% Indian and 11% Other White.
 Gascoigne ward (southern Barking) was 26% White British, 26% Black African and 13% Other White.
 Longbridge ward (eastern Barking) was 35% White British, 18% Bangladeshi and 11% Pakistani.

 Barking's population grew steadily after urbanisation began in the late 19th century.
 Barking's population (if defined as approximating to the Abbey, Eastbury, Gascoigne and Longbridge wards) was 48,340 in 2011.